SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/OpaqueTypes.md

 is useful at boundaries between a module and code that calls into the module, because the underlying type of the return value can remain private.
-Unlike returning a value whose type is a protocol type, opaque types preserve type identity --- the compiler has access to the type information, but clients of the module don't.
+Unlike returning a value whose type is a boxed protocol type, opaque types preserve type identity --- the compiler has access to the type information, but clients of the module don't.